dr. B. (Barak) Kalir

 Special attention will be paid to street-level agents’ and civil-society actors’ attempts to mobilise public opinion for their cause.
 We will study the ways in which both groups use the media and maintain contacts with certain journalists and media outlets.
 We will explore the ideas of those who are behind the designing of public campaigns for and contra the cause of irregular migrants, closely examining the ways in which a particular image of the ‘irregular migrant’ is being constructed by both groups.
 Especially in the case of civil-society actors we will also focus on the increasing use of social media in coordinating actions, organising public events and spreading independent news items via the internet and smartphones.

 - Kalir, B. (2017).
 Between ‘voluntary’ return programs and soft deportation: Sending vulnerable migrants in Spain back ‘home’.
-In R. King, & Z. Vahti (Eds.), Return Migration and Psychosocial Wellbeing: Discourses, Policy-Making and Outcomes for Migrants and their Families (pp. 56-71).
-New York: Routledge. [details]
+In Z. Vathi, & R. King (Eds.), Return Migration and Psychosocial Wellbeing: Discourses, Policy-Making and Outcomes for Migrants and Their Families (pp. 56-71).
+Abingdon: Routledge. [details]

 - Kalir, B., Sur, M., & van Schendel, W. (2012).
 Introduction: mobile practices and regimes of permissiveness.
 In B. Kalir, & M. Sur (Eds.), Transnational flows and permissive polities: ethnographies of human mobilities in Asia (pp. 11-25).
 (IIAS publications series; No. 7).
 Amsterdam: Amsterdam University Press. [details]